-3 Special Early Redemption
+3 Special early redemption

-If at any time after the Issue Date a Tax Event, a Rating Agency Event or a Regulatory Event (each a "Special Redemption Event" and together the "Special Redemption Events") occurs, the Issuer may, subject to Condition IV 5, call and redeem the Bonds (in whole but not in part) at the Early Redemption Amount subject to having given not less than 30 (thirty), and not more than 60 (sixty), calendar days' prior notice to the Principal Paying Agent and the Bondholders (which notice shall be irrevocable and shall specify the date fixed for redemption) in accordance with Condition X (each such redemption a "Special Early Redemption").
+If at any time after the Issue Date a Tax Event, an Accounting Event, a Rating Agency Event or a Regulatory Event (each a "Special Redemption Event" and together the "Special Redemption Events") occurs, the Issuer may, subject to Condition IV 5, call and redeem the Bonds (in whole but not in part) subject to having given not less than 30 (thirty), and not more than 60 (sixty), calendar days' prior notice to the Principal Paying Agent and the Bondholders (which notice shall be irrevocable and shall specify the date fixed for redemption) in accordance with Condition X at the Early Redemption Amount (each such redemption a "Special Early Redemption").

-No Special Early Redemption will apply in respect of a Rating Agency Event if at any time any application of the right to redeem would result in a Regulatory Event.
+Any Special Early Redemption will not apply in respect of a Rating Agency Event or an Accounting Event, if at any time any application of the right to redeem would result in a Regulatory Event.